Each resident is provided a 96 gallon cart for weekly trash collection, and a 65 gallon cart for biweekly recycling

 Q. How do I dispose of appliances??

 A. Waste Connections will pick up appliances for a fee; to receive a quote and schedule, call them direct at (515) 265-7374.
-South Central Iowa Landfill will also take the appliance for a fee – see address listed above.
-You must either contact Waste Connections or you may take the appliance yourself to the landfill.
+South Central Iowa Landfill will also take the appliance for a fee – see the address listed above.
+You must either contact Waste Connections, or you may take the appliance yourself to the landfill.

 Metro Waste Authority